hargoniX/master/thesis/thesis.typ

 == Eliminating Dependent Types (8P) <sect_trans_dtt>
 The first step of the reduction is the elimination of dependent types.
 Doing this before handling polymorphism is not an obvious choice.
-The reason for choosing to eliminate dependent types first despite this is simplicity.
-With this ordering only one step has to deal with dependent types while the other way around both steps have to.
+The reason for choosing to eliminate dependent types first is simplicity.
+With this ordering, only one step has to deal with the complexity of dependent types, while the other way around both steps have to.

 Dependent types generally occur in two flavors in the input fragment.
 First, a function or inductive might take an argument that is a proof.
-This is an issue because Nunchaku has no notion of proof terms so they need to be removed.
+This is an issue because Nunchaku has no notion of proof terms, so they need to be removed.
 Second, an inductive type may have term arguments.
 If the inductive type lives in $"Prop"$, this is not an issue because Nunchaku's inductive predicates work with term arguments.
 On the other hand, if the inductive lives in $"Type" u$, the term arguments need to be removed as well.

+This distinction between $"Type" u$ and $"Prop"$ generalizes to more than just inductive types.
+For example, the proposition $forall (n : "Nat") (p : "Nat" -> "Prop"). p " " n$ is perfectly understandable to Nunchaku, despite involving dependent types.
+However, the type
+$(n : "Nat") -> "Fin" n$ needs to be changed, because Nunchaku cannot handle the dependency of
+$"Fin"$ on $n$.
+This shows that the reduction must generally handle types living in $"Type" u$ and types living in $"Prop"$ differently.

-For handling proof terms we can make use of Lean's proof irrelevance.
+For handling proof terms, we can make use of Lean's proof irrelevance.
 Because the concrete value of a proof term cannot change the semantics of a program, they can be erased.
-This technique of _proof erasure_ is a well established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure.
-The core idea is to introduce a new type $"Erased"$ with a single value $qed : "Erased"$.
-Then, when a proof term needs to be removed, we can replace it with $qed$ and if a binder binds a proof we can replace the bound type with $"Erased"$.
+This technique of _proof erasure_ is a well-established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure.
+The core idea is to introduce a new type, $"Erased"$, with a single value $qed : "Erased"$.
+When a proof term needs to be removed, we can replace it with $qed$, and if a binder binds a proof, we can replace the bound type with $"Erased"$.

 The elimination of dependent inductive types expands on prior work by Cruanes and Blanchette
 @nunchakudtt.
 Their approach takes a dependent inductive type and generates two new types, a non-dependent version for carrying the data and an inductive predicate to restrict the shape of the data as required by the dependent type.
-Then, the dependent type gets replaced with the non-dependent one and the predicate is enforced upon it as needed.
+Then, the dependent type gets replaced with the non-dependent one, and the predicate is enforced upon it as needed.

-To generate this inductive predicate they consider an inductive type of the form:
+To generate this inductive predicate, they consider an inductive type of the form
 $
 & "inductive" c " " (overline(a) : "Type" u) : (overline(x) : overline(alpha)) ->  "Type" u "where" \
 & "ctor"'_1 : (overline(y)_1 : overline(beta)_1) -> (overline(z)_1 : c " " overline(a) " " overline(s)_1) -> c " " overline(a) " " overline(u)_1 \